 April 21, 1917

-The line was put into operation between Wasatch and Tanners on April 21, 1917.
-The line was being operated with a five ton gasoline engine, with the Shays to be used upon their arrival at Alta.
+The line was put into operation between Wasatch and Tanner's Flat on April 21, 1917.
+The line was being operated with a five-ton gasoline engine, with the Shays to be used when the line is completed to Alta.
 The road connected with Salt Lake & Alta at Wasatch.
 Construction began in the spring of 1916.
 The line used 10.8 percent grades.
-(Salt Lake Mining Review, Volume 19, Number 2, April 30, 1917)
+(Salt Lake Mining Review, April 30, 1917)